 While a student cannot become a trained caterer with only online courses, there are a few distance learning programs that offer courses in food preparation, serving and running a catering business.
 Certificate programs are most prevalent, though still rare, and can be completed through online courses supplemented by hands-on learning.
 Associate's and bachelor's degree programs in catering are even less common.
+Many of these programs follow a hybrid format.
 Students generally must gain experience on their own; some programs require previous catering or food preparation experience.

 In online catering education, students learn about cooking and food service for a group.
 Courses may cover the menu planning and kitchen layout as well as the business side of catering, such as budgeting and employee relations.

 Licensing requirements vary by jurisdiction, but there are not strict requirements regarding training for caterers.
 Professional organizations offer certifications for caterers that depend upon education and experience.

 Catering Certificate Programs

 Culinary training is one of the first steps to becoming a caterer.
 Because of the hands-on nature of the craft, there are very few all online options available to catering students at the certificate level - but they do exist.
 Designed for students at a high school level or above, online catering certificate programs teach students basic concepts of the catering business, including working with clients, laying out kitchens and planning menus, as well as practical culinary skills like the preparation, presentation and serving of gourmet meals.

 Program Details and Technical Requirements

 Online catering certificate programs are designed so that students may complete them without ever setting foot in a classroom.
 Relying on a combination of textbooks, training videos, do-at-home labs and online coursework, the programs walk students through culinary techniques and expect them to follow along and practice using their own kitchen tools and equipment.